telerik/kendo-ui-core/docs/intro/widget-basics/security-and-validation.md

 The anti-forgery tokens are used to ensure that a form or a request has been submitted by the user and not by a malicious script.
 The also called request validation tokens are hidden inputs that have a randomly generated value that cannot be read by a script.

-The following examples demonstrate the steps for implementing the CSFR token validation.
+The following examples demonstrate the steps for implementing the CSRF token validation.

-1. Include the CSFR token in the page.
+1. Include the CSRF token in the page.

   ```
       Html.AntiForgeryToken()